ISRI-PQC/latticehelper/README.md

 - Vector and matrix arithmetic in both rings.
 - some util functions like Power2Round, checking bounds, norms, etc.

+## Install

+Use `go get github.com/isri-pqc/latticehelper` to download and use in your Go module.

 ## Initialization

 `latticehelper.InitSingle()` or `latticehelper.InitMultiple()` MUST be called at least once before using anything related to `polyQ`.
 Arguments for `latticehelper.InitSingle()` are maximum degree of polynomial `d` \+ single modulus `q`.